ArGilfea/TRU-IMP/ReadMe.md

 The parameter shown will be the one given by the "Bay.
 Values" slider.
 If it is set to -1, it will show them all: this can be hard to visualise if they don't have the same magnitude.
+The bottom row will be updated to show the Bayesian processes done by Dynesty, for the selected segmentation.
+* Center of Mass: shows a 3D representation of the center of mass of the segmentations.
+* Moments Shows: a 3D representation of the 2nd moments of the segmentations.
 ### Exporting Results:
 Clicking the Export Button will open a window from where the exportation can be done.
 Whatever will be checked will be exported.